“Samsung’s Galaxy Note 10 Plus is half smartphone, half work of art.”

 The Galaxy Note 10 Plus 5G costs $1,300 for the 256GB model and $1,400 for the 512GB version.
 It’s exclusive to Verizon first, but will make its way to the other carriers later.
 It shares the same availability details as the Note 10 and Note 10 Plus.
 If you’re on Verizon, check out our guide to the carrier’s 5G rollout to see if your city is on the list of 5G cities.
 You can check out all the deals and prices from various carriers on the Note 10 and Note 10 Plus here.

 Samsung offers a standard limited warranty that covers manufacturer defects one year since the date of purchase.
+If you’re hoping for a discount, try looking at the best Samsung Galaxy deals and smartphone deals available now.

 The Note 10 Plus is an all-around winner.
 It can take excellent photos at various perspectives; its battery lasts about a full day, but its charging speed is among the fastest available on a phone; it has a beautifully-massive screen that looks futuristic; and all the speed you need for intensive tasks and gaming.
 It’s the renaissance man of phones.